 Part IIX — X: A Cambrian Explosion — Exciting Industry Trends (coming soon)

 This series is more than just a thought experiment for ID Theory.

 A lot of the discoveries in these articles have helped to inform key tenets of our investment thesis.
 Through the lens of biology, we have identified categories of cryptoassets and their associated networks that are likely to succeed within new and exciting commercial and societal structures, which are opening up as a consequence of decentralisation.

 This allows us to achieve three things, all of which aid our investment management decisions:

 - Estimate the size and structure of new niches that are created or old ones that have been expanded as a consequence of decentralisation.

 - Evaluate the properties of cryptoassets and networks to predict those that are optimised to colonise each of the niches described above.

 - Understand the metrics that should be used to monitor the growth and ongoing health of these networks as barometers of their success.

-Consequently, we invest in the following areas, which are also explained in more detail in the ‘On the Origins of Blockchains’ series:
+Consequently, we invest in the following areas, which are also explained in more detail in the ‘On the Origin of Blockchains’ series:

 ID Theory may hold positions in some of the assets discussed in this post.
 This post is strictly for informational and educational purposes only and does not in any way constitute an offer or solicitation of an offer to buy or sell any investment or cryptoassets discussed herein.
 Always perform your own research and conduct independent due diligence prior to making any investment decisions.